-Science fiction Starships
+Science Fiction Starships

-One of the wonderful things about science fiction, is that the artists who often create the concepts are not inhibited by a vast knowledge of physics and engineering and they will often take inspiration from organisms in nature for example.
-Now whilst it may be true that these abstract concepts may not represent anything that could ever be built in our universe, elements of these concepts might be.
+One of the wonderful things about science fiction is that often the artists who create the concepts are not inhibited by a vast knowledge of physics and engineering and hence they will often take inspiration from organisms in nature.
+Whilst it may be true that these abstract concepts may not represent anything that could ever be built in our universe, elements of these concepts might be.

-The works of science fiction literature have produced many fascinating starship concepts, but how realistic are they?
-In this one day course we examine texts such as laser-sails in "The Mote in Gods Eye (Larry Niven and Jerry Pournelle), Torch Ships in "Time for the Stars" (Robert Heinlein), Quantum Ramjets in "The Songs of Distant Earth" (Arthur C Clarke) and other inspirational examples of interstellar vessels.
+Many fascinating starship concepts have come from the works of science fiction literature, but how realistic are they?
+In this one day course we examine concepts such as laser-sails in "The Mote in Gods Eye" (Larry Niven and Jerry Pournelle), Torch Ships in "Time for the Stars" (Robert Heinlein), Quantum Ramjets in "The Songs of Distant Earth" (Arthur C Clarke) as well as other inspirational examples of interstellar vessels.

-- 1010 Systems and General solutions/Case Studies|
+|10:10||Systems and General solutions/Case Studies|

 |13:30||Workshop Sessions starts|